Albin Gashi

 Albin Gashi (born 24 January 1997) is an Austrian professional footballer who plays as an attacking midfielder for 2.
-Liga club SV Horn.
+Liga club FC Hertha Wels.

 Club career

 Rapid Wien II

 On 1 March 2014, Gashi made his debut with Rapid Wien II in Matchday 16 of 2013–14 Austrian Regionalliga against Wiener Viktoria after coming on as a substitute at 76th minute in place of Ferdinand Weinwurm.

 Loan at Floridsdorfer

-On 4 July 2017, Gashi joined Austrian Football Second League side Floridsdorfer, on a season-long loan.
+On 4 July 2017, Gashi joined Austrian Football Second League side Floridsdorfer AC, on a season-long loan.
 Ten days later, he made his debut with Floridsdorfer in the first round of 2017–18 Austrian Cup against SV Horn after being named in the starting line-up.

 Loan at Den Bosch

 On 14 August 2018, Gashi joined Eerste Divisie side Den Bosch, on a season-long loan.
 Ten days later, he made his debut in a 2–3 home defeat against RKC Waalwijk after coming on as a substitute at 74th minute in place of Sven Blummel.